-- A Fairhaven 2040 exhibit boards, placed in town hall, that showcased the Master Plan process and the basic demographic and socio-economic profiles of the community; - "I Wish Fairhaven..." comment boards that were used at the local schools - Exhibits at the Farmers Market and Ocean State Job Lot Opening that demonstrated the Master Plan vision, goals and recommendations developed through public and stakeholder engagements.
+- Fairhaven 2040 exhibit boards, placed in Town Hall, that showcased the Master Plan process and the basic demographic and socio-economic profiles of the community; - "I Wish Fairhaven..." comment boards that were displayed at the Recreation Center; - Exhibits at Fairhaven Farmers Market and Ocean State Job Lot Grand Opening that demonstrated the Master Plan vision, goals and recommendations developed through public and stakeholder engagements.

 The development of the Master Plan was also guided closely by the Fairhaven Planning and Economic Development Department and the Planning Board who served as the Advisory Committee.
+The Town retained professional planning services from a local planning consultant, VHB, who facilitated the Master Plan process.
 Stakeholders from various town departments and agencies were also involved throughout to the planning process to provide local knowledge and expert insights that helped shape the vision, goals and recommendations of this Master Plan.